Executive Board and Executive Leadership Team Corporate governance

-The Executive Board, which on the grounds of the Articles of Association comprises a minimum of two members, is charged with the management of the Company.
-This means that the Executive Board’s responsibilities include the policy and business progress within the Company and with this the achievement of the goals, strategy, profit development and the social aspects of doing business that are relevant for the Company.
-The Executive Board is also responsible for the compliance with legislation and regulations, the management of the risks coupled with the company’s activities and the financing of the Company.
+The Executive Board, which on the grounds of the Articles of Association comprises a minimum of two members, is collectively responsible for the management of the company.
+This means that the Executive Board’s responsibilities include the policy and business progress within the Company and with this the achievement of the goals, strategy, profit development and the social aspects of doing business that are relevant for the company.
+The Executive Board is also responsible for compliance with legislation and regulations, management of the risks coupled with the company’s activities, and the financing of the company.
 The Executive Board discusses the internal risk management and control systems with the Supervisory Board and the Audit Committee.

-In the performance of its duties the Executive Board is led by the interests of the Company and its subsidiaries and associates.
+In the performance of its duties, the Executive Board is focused on long-term value creation by the company and its associated companies and formulates an appropriate strategy for this purpose.
 The Executive Board is accountable to the Supervisory Board and the General Meeting of Shareholders for its policy.

-The members of the Executive Board are appointed by the Supervisory Board for an indefinite period.
-The basis for non-compliance with the recommendation of the Code (appointment for a maximum term of four years) rests in the principles of the management structure whereby the members of the Executive Board are appointed by the Supervisory Board.
-In addition, the Cooperative is oriented towards the long-term.
+The members of the Executive Board are appointed by the Supervisory Board for a maximum term of four years.
 The Supervisory Board notifies the General Meeting of Shareholders of an intended appointment and does not dismiss members of the Executive Board until after the General Meeting of Shareholders has expressed its opinion.

-Meet the members of the Executive BoardA quick overview of the members of the Executive Board and their responsibilities.
+Meet the members of the Executive BoardA quick overview of the members of the Executive Board, Executive Leadership Team and their responsibilities.

-Download pictures of members of the Executive BoardDownload high resolution pictures of members of the Executive Board.
+Download photos of members of the Executive BoardDownload high-resolution photos of members of the Executive Board and Executive Leadership Team.